tearust/teaproject/docs/_tapp-tutor/consensus.md

 Now, can we get the sequence of all events without using consensus?

 ## Proof of Time

 As long as we stay on the earth without being able to travel at near light speed, we can consider that time is a stable physical value.
 If we give every event a timestamp before sending out to replicas, this timestamp can be trusted.
 Then all the replicas can sort events based on the timestamp without communicating with others.
 Of course, given the network latency, we allow a grace period or buffer period where replicas wait prior to executing the event.

 Actually using time as the RoT (Root of Trust) of consensus is commonly used in cloud computing (e.g. Google Spanner).
 But it's not widely used in blockchain world simple because blockchain cannot trust other nodes as centralized cloud computers can.

 Now the question is can we trust the timestamp attached to an event since the source of the timestamp was created outside of the blockchain?

-Yes we can by using another RoT(Root of Trust), the [[TPM]] chip.
+Yes we can by using another RoT(Root of Trust), the [TPM](TPM.md) chip.

 ## Proof of Trusted Computing

 TEA Project is a project that relies on a hardware RoT.
-Every TEA node needs to have the [[TPM]] chip built-in.
+Every TEA node needs to have the [TPM](TPM.md) chip built-in.
 The TPM chip uses Trusted Computing technology to collect the evidence of hardware integrity.
-That TPM data is verified by other TEA nodes (verifiers) via [[Remote_Attestation]] (RA).
+That TPM data is verified by other TEA nodes (verifiers) via [Remote_Attestation](Remote_Attestation.md) (RA).
 The decision is made by the verifier independently, and final judgement is done by the blockchain's BFT.
 If there's any change in a TEA node, no matter hardware or software, it will be detected by a verifier and furthermore marked "malicious" in the blockchain.
 Other TEA nodes will immediately reject communication with this bad actor.

 If all the TEA nodes are protected by a TPM chip, all data generated inside this node (actually inside the enclave of this node) can be trusted.
 This includes the timestamps generated by the GPS moudle that we attach to events.

 ## GPS as time source of atomic clock

 Although we can trust the TEA node that's protected by a TPM, the internal hardware clock (most likely quartz clock) cannot be trusted.
 It's not acurate and precise enough to be used to sort events.
 Requiring every TEA node to have an atomic clock built-in is not practical financially.
 The best solution is to use GPS satellites.
 The GPS satellites send a free time signal to all GPS receivers.
 We don't need to use the signal to calculate geolocation, we instead only need the time as an event timestamp.
 Because it's under the watchful protection of the TPM, the timestamp can be trusted.

 ## Conclusion

-All TEA nodes have a TPM protected [[enclave]].
+All TEA nodes have a TPM protected [enclave](enclave.md).
 The TPM also protects the GPS receiver and the timestamp it generates.
 All events generated from those TEA nodes will have a timestamp attached.
-The events are sent to a group of [[State_Machine_Replica]]s.
-The events are inserted and sorted in the [[conveyor]] before eventually being executed by the [[state_machine_actor]].
-When the events are executed, it changes the [[state]].
+The events are sent to a group of [State_Machine_Replica](State_Machine_Replica.md)s.
+The events are inserted and sorted in the [conveyor](conveyor.md) before eventually being executed by the [state_machine_actor](state_machine_actor.md).
+When the events are executed, it changes the [state](state.md).

 ## Notes

 ## Sync messages between replicas

 Although no conensus is required between replicas, but we still need to keep the data synced between them.
 This is mainly done to fill in the missed events and to get the earliest timestamp for the same event.
-The details are explaned in the [[conveyor]] article.
+The details are explaned in the [conveyor](conveyor.md) article.

 ## Event or Command?

-In the TEA Project, we call events that can change the state [[commands]].
-If an event is just a query of the current state without changing the state, we call these [[queries]].
+In the TEA Project, we call events that can change the state [commands](commands.md).
+If an event is just a query of the current state without changing the state, we call these [queries](queries.md).

 We use event here in this article to be consistent with the common terminologies used in distributed computing.

 If an event is just a query, it doesn't need to go through the whole grace period process.
 It goes direclty to the state machine to execute its query.
-See [[queries]] for detail.
+See [queries](queries.md) for detail.

 ## Continuous state updates

 There is no block in our new consensus.
 There is no need to wait every few minutes or seconds for the next block.
 The TEA Project state machine is continuously updating similar to a distributed database without any central control.

 ## Grace period (or buffer period)

-When an event is sent to the [[State_Machine_Replica]], it will not be executed immediately.
-It will stay in the [[conveyor]] for a short period of time.
+When an event is sent to the [State_Machine_Replica](State_Machine_Replica.md), it will not be executed immediately.
+It will stay in the [conveyor](conveyor.md) for a short period of time.
 During this period, the sequence of events will be re-ordered based on timestamps.
 When they are eventually executed, the sequence is confirmed.
 We're actively testing the best length of the grace period.
 At the time this article was written, we've set the grace period at 3 seconds.

 ## Finality

 As long as the event is executed in the state machine, it has reached finality.

 ## Learn more

-Please go to [[conveyor]] and [[State_Machine]] to learn more.
+Please go to [conveyor](conveyor.md) and [State_Machine](State_Machine.md) to learn more.